Liposuction in Manhattan

 Tumescent Liposuction has eliminated the need for general anesthesia when performing liposuction.
 A large amount of anesthetic solution containing diluted lidocaine and epinephrine is injected into the fatty tissue prior to the cannula being inserted to remove the pockets of fat.

 What to expect after liposuction

-You can expect a quick and easy recovery after liposuction in NYC.
+You can expect a quick and easy recovery after visiting one of the best doctors for liposuction in NYC.
 There many be bruising for a few days but you can resume normal activity in one or two days.
 Results are visible immediately, and improvement often continues as swelling subsides during the first six weeks.
 We make sure that scars from the liposuction cannula insertion point are small and inconspicuous.